European shares rebound as auto stocks rally

 "outperform" from "market perform".

-figures at the start of April as boding well for the sector.
+sales figures published at the start of April as boding well for

 "The U.S. car numbers were very good and pricing is becoming